How do you apply to the NDIS?

 What information do we need in your application?

 The Evidence of Identity Factsheet shows what information we need to confirm your identity.
 When you apply for the NDIS, you’ll need to give us copies of these documents.
 If you can’t do this, let us know so we can work out what to do depending on your situation.
-We will still need to check your identity before progressing your application.
+We’ll still need to check your identity before progressing your application.

 To show us you’re younger than 65 when you apply, live in Australia, and that you’re an Australian citizen or permanent resident, you can give us either of the following: